rajjejosefsson/matrix-scrollbar/README.md

 // ...

 /*************************************
-  Current API let you do following:
+  API for native JavaScript
 **************************************/

-// Should be called when you know that the list have changed to update the scrollbar/thumb matrixScrollbar.recount();
+// Should be called when you know that the content have changed and you need to update the scrollbar and the scrollbars thumb size matrixScrollbar.recount();

-// Don't forget to remove event listeners matrixScrollbar.disconnect();
+// Don't forget to remove the event listeners matrixScrollbar.disconnect();
 ```